 Farhana and Mahfuz and their children all live on different schedules and wanted an activity that they could all share.

 By using DoSomething Near You, they now attend Little Athletics events every weekend.

-Their daughter has also joined The Penguin Club to help her with public speaking.
+Their daughter has also joined Speaking Made Easy to help her with public speaking.

 Farhana has joined her local Community Garden where she’s growing food for her family, and making friends who she otherwise would never have met.